Characterisation of Log-Convex Decay in Non-Selfadjoint Dynamics: Introduction

 Secondly, the additional assumption that $A$ is hyponormal is replaced by the weaker condition that $A$ satisfies the following for vectors $x\in D(A^2)$ such that $|x|=1$,

-The third improvement to be obtained is the stronger conclusion that $h(t)$ is a log-convex function \footnote{A fortunately inconsequential flaw in the argument given for the strict convexity in \cite{ChJo18ax} is pointed out in Remark~\ref{A2-rem} below.
+The third improvement is the stronger conclusion that $h(t)$ actually is log-convex \footnote{A fortunately inconsequential flaw in the argument given for the strict convexity in \cite{ChJo18ax} is pointed out in Remark~\ref{A2-rem} below.
 A remedy of this is provided by means of the present more general results. }.
-Actually condition \eqref{A-cond} \emph{characterises} the $A$ for which $h(t)$ is log-convex; cf.~Theorem~\ref{logcon-thm} below.
+In fact condition \eqref{A-cond} \emph{characterises} the $A$ for which $h(t)$ is log-convex; cf.~Theorem~\ref{logcon-thm} below.

+Somewhat surprisingly, strict monotone decay $h(t)\searrow0$ for $t\to\infty$ \emph{results} from (log-)convexity of $h$ (since $e^{-tA}$ is uniformly bounded), hence follows whenever the generator $A$ fulfils \eqref{A-cond}.
+The convexity of $h$ then implies existence of $h'(0)=\inf h'<0$ and that \eqref{h'-intro} holds.
+The latter shows that $A$ is barely better than accretive ($m(A)\ge0$) in the sense that its numerical range is contained in the \emph{open} right half-plane,

+It seems appropriate to call $A$ a \emph{positively accretive} operator, when it has the property \eqref{C+-id}.
+This is a milder condition on $A$ than strict accretivity ($m(A)>0$) used by Kato \cite{Kat95}.
+The elliptic variational generators in \cite{ChJo18,ChJo18ax} are all strictly accretive, but as described, there is no need to find a substitute assumption for this, as any $A$ satisfying criterion \eqref{A-cond} automatically is positively accretive.